Astron/astron.libpython/README.md

-astron.libpython
+libastron-python
 ================

+Work in progress.

-A Python implementation of the process-side of the Astron protocol (Client- and InternalRepository).
+A Python implementation of the application-side of the Astron protocol.
+Implements ClientRepository and InternalRepository in python.